-Anne heads up our Private Client Department and is the firm’s Chief Executive.
+Anne is a Consultant in our Private Client Department.
 Her main area of work is wealth preservation for High Net Worth Clients specifically dealing with wills, trusts, and tax planning.
 She has a particular interest and expertise in agricultural work and succession planning.
 She advises generally on business and family succession, strategic and tax planning.

 Between 2009 and 2016 Anne acted as Under Sheriff of the County Palatine of Durham performing a supportive role for the High Sheriff of the County.